 Navigating through COVID-19

 At G&F Financial Group, as a local community-based credit union, we believe our role and responsibility during the COVID-19 pandemic is the well-being of our employees, members and our communities.
 This is instilled in our values and rooted in our credit union principles.
-As we are guided by this, we will also be guided by, and support local health officials, experts and government leaders as they work to prevent the spread of the virus.
+As we are guided by this, we will also be guided by—and support—local health officials, experts and government leaders as they work to prevent the spread of the virus.